ChaeWonKong/algorithmWithJS/README.md

 4. combinations: Get all possible combinations from given arr.
 5. isPrime.js: dividing through 2 to root n, returns boolean result for number n whether prime or not.
 ### codewars
-1. jadenCasingStrings.js: Make first letter in every words to be upper case.
+1. [jadenCasingStrings.js](https://github.com/ChaeWonKong/algorithmWithJS/blob/master/general/codewars/jadenCasingStrings.js): Make first letter in every words to be upper case.
-1. unique_in_order.js: takes as argument a sequence and returns a list of items without any elements with the same value next to each other and preserving the original order of elements.
+2. [unique_in_order.js](https://github.com/ChaeWonKong/algorithmWithJS/blob/master/general/codewars/unique_in_order.js): takes as argument a sequence and returns a list of items without any elements with the same value next to each other and preserving the original order of elements.
-1. stringIncrementer.js: Your job is to write a function which increments a string, to create a new string.
+3. [stringIncrementer.js](https://github.com/ChaeWonKong/algorithmWithJS/blob/master/general/codewars/stringIncrementer.js): Your job is to write a function which increments a string, to create a new string.
 If the string already ends with a number, the number should be incremented by 1.
 If the string does not end with a number the number 1 should be appended to the new string.
-2. twoFighters.js: Create a function that returns the name of the winner in a fight between two fighters.
+4. [twoFighters.js](https://github.com/ChaeWonKong/algorithmWithJS/blob/master/general/codewars/twoFighters.js): Create a function that returns the name of the winner in a fight between two fighters.
+5. [complementaryDna.js](https://github.com/ChaeWonKong/algorithmWithJS/blob/master/general/codewars/complementaryDna.js): In DNA strings, symbols "A" and "T" are complements of each other, as "C" and "G".
+You have function with one side of the DNA (string,); you need to get the other complementary side.
+DNA strand is never empty or there is no DNA at all.

 ---